jameshume/jehtech/build_tools/BUILDME.md

 # Build

-The build uses a Docker image to elliminate build environment differences and general dependency differences.
+The build uses a Docker image to eliminate build environment differences and general dependency differences.
 Generally built on a Windows machine, untested running in *nix environment.